Menger Convexity and Fixed Point Results: Abstract

 \section{Abstract}

-Takahashi et al have shown that every decreasing sequence of nonempty, bounded, closed, convex subsets of a complete, uniformly (Takahashi's) $W-$ convex metric space has nonempty intersection.
-This article presents an extension of this nonempty intersection property of $W-$ convex metric space to a Menger convex metric space.
-We study some characteristics of the Menger convex metric spaces.
-Using these results, fixed point results for $(\alpha, \beta)-$ generalized hybrid mapping on Menger convex metric space are discussed.
-As an application, it is discussed how these results are applicable to a metrizable topological real vector space with some specific Takahashi's $W-$ convex structure on it.
+Shimizu and Takahashi proved that every decreasing sequence of nonempty, bounded, closed, convex subsets of a complete, uniformly Takahashi convex metric space has nonempty intersection.
+It is well known that the Menger convexity is a generalization of the Takahashi convexity.
+In this article, we acquire a nonempty intersection property, in terms of the Hausdorff metric, for Menger convex metric spaces, that also provides a class of reflexive Menger convex spaces.
+We introduce a generalization of $(\alpha, \beta)-$generalized hybrid mappings, and using the obtained nonempty intersection property we derive the fixed point results for this generalized mapping defined on Menger convex spaces.